BroadbandForum/yang/docs/index.typ

   the applicable standard and be able to meet the requirement(s) from that document.
 For example, the TR\-355 G.fast YANG model contains attributes defined in ITU\-T Recommendation G.997.2.
-+ *A model requirement which is not formulated in a Broadband Forum Technical Report or a standard published by another SDO*: In this case, the following guidelines apply:
++ *A model requirement which is not formulated as required, or not formulated at all, for the specific use case in a Broadband Forum Technical Report or a standard published by another SDO*: In this case, the following guidelines apply:

-  + First, the requirement must be formulated based on inputs brought forward to the BBF (i.e.~a contribution explaining the need for the requirement).
+  + First, the requirement must be formulated based on inputs brought forward to the BBF (i.e., a contribution explaining the need for the requirement).
   + There must be consensus among the participants in the Work Area\/Project Stream to move forward with this requirement.